-It is also planned to continue focus groups to develop and implement the design and construction of our first working model by 2013ish.
-The magazine, Mission: Earth Dance, will chronicle local and global developments and discoveries in renewable resources and sustainable communities, both self-sustaining and interdependent varieties.
+It is also planned to continue focus groups to develop and implement the design and construction of our first working model by 2013ish. (missed that date) The magazine, Mission: Earth Dance, will chronicle local and global developments and discoveries in renewable resources and sustainable communities, both self-sustaining and interdependent varieties.

 There is also the potential for another type of village that serves those who find themselves challenged by the existing models of community.
 Spectrum Academy presents and opportunity for serving the challenged youth and families who are victims of our own neglect.

 New Development: (2014) Incorporation of a 501(c)(3), 509(1)(a) organization; the reinstated Ecology Crossroads Cooperative Foundation.
 In the 1990s, this organization was responsible for acquiring and giving away over 10 million trees in an effort to assist global reforestation.